 Find out more about who I am and what I’ve done.

-This paper was written for STATS 255 Survival Analysis, in which I conducted a comprehensive survival analysis using the Cox proportional hazards model to investigate the association between mortality and human serum albumin levels, accounting for confounding variables such as smoking history and body mass index.
+I conducted a comprehensive survival analysis using the Cox proportional hazards model to investigate the association between mortality and human serum albumin levels, accounting for confounding variables such as smoking history and body mass index.

-This paper was written for STATS 295 Spatial Statistics, in which I developed a Matern cluster process model to study the incidence of gun violence in K-12 schools across the United States.
+I developed a Matern cluster process model to study the incidence of gun violence in K-12 schools across the United States.
 Employed spatial statistics techniques to identify patterns and factors contributing to gun violence occurrences.

-This paper was written for Sociology 280, in which I applied an exponential random graph model (ERGM) to analyze and simulate the spread of gonorrhea in a First Nations community in Alberta, Canada.
+I applied an exponential random graph model (ERGM) to analyze and simulate the spread of gonorrhea in a First Nations community in Alberta, Canada.
 Examined network structures and social factors influencing disease transmission.

 Together with my partner Pin-Chun Chen, we designed